 These security objectives are implemented by means of various security services, which are declared in a standards document known as ISO 7498-2.
 The ISO 7498-2 is a standard defined by the International Standards Organization (ISO).
+ISO 7498-2 is part of the ISO 7498 standard, which is a reference model for interconnecting open systems.
 An addition to the ISO 7498 standard, ISO 7498-2, describes the security services that can be used when interconnecting open systems.